Bill Walton: Early life

-Walton's father Ted was a music teacher and social worker and his mother Gloria, a librarian.
+Walton's father was a music teacher and social worker, and his mother was a librarian.
 His parents had interests in art, literature, politics, and music.
 Walton took music lessons, and although his parents were not sports-oriented, Walton followed in the footsteps of his older brother Bruce, who had gravitated toward sports.
-When the Walton children were in junior high and high school, Mr. Walton formed an informal family band: Bruce and Bill played trombone or baritone, Andy played the saxophone, and Cathy played the flute.
-"Bill and I couldn't quit fast enough", Bruce said.
+When the Walton children were in junior high and high school, their father formed an informal family band: Bruce played trombone, Bill played baritone horn, Andy played the saxophone, and Cathy played drums (or flute or tuba).

 Walton first played organized basketball under Frank "Rocky" Graciano, who coached at Walton's Catholic elementary school.
-Coach Graciano "made it [basketball] fun and really emphasized the joy of playing the team game", said Walton.
-"I was a skinny, scrawny guy.
+Walton said that Graciano "made it [basketball] fun and really emphasized the joy of playing the team game.
+I was a skinny, scrawny guy.
 I stuttered horrendously, couldn't speak at all.
 I was a very shy, reserved player and a very shy, reserved person.
 I found a safe place in life in basketball."